tiyab/dotfiles/README.md

 This script purposes is to configure newly installed Mac with just the input of sudo password.

-It is using only bash command and shellcheck proof.
+It is using only bash command and is shellcheck proof.
 If it is reminding you of another dotfiles, that is normal.
 This is a copy AND reviewed version of this [atomantic dotfiles project](https://github.com/atomantic/dotfiles).

 # Installation